adrienhaegel/Handwritten-digit-recognition/README.md

 # Handwritten-digit-recognition
 Neural Net to recognize handwritten digits from the MNIST database

-This neural network has been implemented from scratch, and allows up to 98.5% accuracy on the MNIST database.
+<strong>This neural network has been implemented from scratch, and allows up to 98.5% accuracy on the MNIST database.
-It is implemented in C#, and the source code is available in the "SourceCode" folder.
+It is implemented in C#, and demonstrates the efficiency of neural networks for image recognition.</strong>

 *** Running the algorithm ***
 - Open "SourceCode/NeuralNetProject"